davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention-seq2seq.md

 the first hidden state is the context vector (the encoder’s last hidden state).

-So, the fixed size context-vector needs to contain a good summary of the meaning of the whole source sentence, being this one big bottleneck, specially for long sentences.
+So, the fixed size context-vector needs to contain a good summary of the meaning of the whole source sentence, being this one big bottleneck, especially for long sentences.

 <figure>